Dragoon-Lab/LaitsV3/documentation/javascript.md

 is mofiying the **given model**, subclass `given`, while in other major modes, the student is modifying the **student model**, subclass `student`.
-To handle switching between modes, we introduce  an **active model**, the subclass `active`, which points to the appropriate model.
+To handle switching between modes, we introduce  an **active model**, subclass `active`, which points to the appropriate model.
 For example, `given.getNodes()` and `student.getNodes()` get the given model and student model nodes, respectively.
 The corresponding **active model** function is `active.getNodes()`.